Bariatric Surgery Options at Mexico Bariatric Center

 - In malabsorptive procedures, the digestive system is rearranged or partially removed which in turn limits the number of nutrients (calories) absorbed.

-- In the combination surgeries, like bypass and duodenal switch, both restrictive an malabsorptive components are employed.
+- In the combination surgeries, like bypass and duodenal switch, both restrictive and malabsorptive components are employed.

 Treatments with the malabsorptive component, such as bypass, may result in a higher weight loss than restrictive, such as a sleeve.
-It also incurs higher complication rates.
+It also incurs higher complication rates and more likely to cause malnutrition.

 1. Established Procedures (Bariatric Surgery Options)

-These procedures are mainstream, and there is enough long-term data for its safety and effectiveness, like Vertical Sleeve Gastrectomy, RNY Gastric Bypass, and Duodenal Switch.
-Mexico Bariatric Center surgeons offer full range of bariatric and metabolic procedures in Tijuana, Mexico.
+These procedures are mainstream, and there is enough long-term data for its safety and effectiveness, like Vertical Sleeve Gastrectomy, RNY Gastric Bypass, Mini Gastric Bypass and Duodenal Switch.
+Mexico Bariatric Center board-certified surgeons offer a full range of bariatric and metabolic procedures in Tijuana, Mexico.

 [MOST COMMON AND POPULAR]

-Laparoscopic Gastric Sleeve or Vertical Sleeve Gastrectomy (VSG) is one of the most innovative of bariatric surgeries performed in Mexico today.
+Laparoscopic Sleeve Gastrectomy (LSG), Vertical Sleeve Gastrectomy (VSG) or Gastric Sleeve is one of the most innovative of bariatric surgeries performed in Mexico today.
 Gastric sleeve is the fastest growing bariatric surgery type and is overtaking gastric bypass as the “gold standard” procedure for weight loss surgery.
 In the Gastric Sleeve procedure, about 85% of the stomach removed thereby restricting the amount of food you eat and you feel full fast.
 You also feel less hungry as most of the “hunger hormones” are removed.
-Gastric Sleeve is an excellent option as it doesn’t change your digestive track and allows for patients the widest possible dietary options.
+Gastric Sleeve is an excellent option as it doesn’t change your digestive tract and allows for patients the widest possible dietary options.

 In Single Incision Laparoscopic Sleeve (SILS), only one incision is made through belly button instead of traditional five incisions.
-Single incision sleeve gastrectomy has little to no scars that are aesthetically pleasing.
-It has added the benefit of reduced postoperative pain and faster recovery.
+Single-Port Sleeve Gastrectomy leaves little to no scars and is aesthetically pleasing.
+One incision site has added the benefit of reduced postoperative pain and faster recovery.
 Patients with BMI of less than 40 are a good candidate for single-incision gastric sleeve surgery.
+SILS has the same expected weight loss and success rate as a regular LSG.

 Laparoscopic Gastric bypass surgery, also known as roux-en-y (RNY for short), is a bariatric procedure that helps you lose weight by changing how your stomach and small intestine handle the food you eat.
 The method of weight loss is both restrictive and malabsorptive, providing high expected weight loss.
 Gastric bypass is capable of reversing the most severe co-morbidities including type two diabetes and hypertension.
 Gastric bypass is sought for those with higher BMIs.
 Gastric Bypass Surgery can be performed with MBC’s skilled team of bariatric surgeons in Tijuana, Mexico.